 Those who fled violence in Rubkona, Guit, Koch and Leer counties describe how government forces, mostly from the Bul section of the Nuer ethnic group, have been attacking their villages with axes, machetes and guns.
-Armed groups have also participated in the mass killing of civilians on 25 April, an armed group with machine guns, large guns, and RPGs attacked the Atar village in Piji County and shot anyone they saw.
+Armed groups have also participated in the mass killing of civilians.
+On 25 April, an armed group with machine guns, large guns, and RPGs attacked

+On 25 April, an armed group with machine guns, large guns, and RPGs attacked the Atar village in Piji County and shot anyone they saw.
 Those who survived these attacks sought refuge at U.N. protection of civilian sites.
 Intense fighting between the Sudan People's Liberation Movement/Army-In Opposition, government forces, allied youth and militia groups have caused thousands to flee to a United Nations base in Bentiu.